-- Complete required Pre-Admission Exam (PAX) and Nelson Denny (ND) assessment.
-Note: Acceptance into the program is based on assessment results, with documentation of verbal, math and science of 50 percent for the PAX, as well as a composite of 60 percent for the PAX, and comprehension and vocabulary skills at the 10th grade level for the ND.
+- Complete required Pre-Admission Exam (PAX) assessment.
+Note: Acceptance into the program is based on assessment results, with documentation of verbal, math and science of 50 percent for the PAX, as well as a composite of 60 percent for the PAX.
 Note: A student has two opportunities to successfully meet assessment requirements.
-Eight weeks must elapse between testing sessions for the Nelson Denny assessment and the PAX assessment.
+Eight weeks must elapse between testing sessions for the PAX assessment.

 - Understand that the medical assistant application, previous transcripts, and program assessment testing in math and reading are required for admission to the program.
 Students are notified via mail approximately three weeks after the application deadline date as to selection status.
 It is the responsibility of the applicant to make sure the following required documents are received by Registration and Records: Waubonsee New Student Information Form; high school transcript or GED certificate; transcripts from other colleges or vocational schools attended.

 - Follow the program sequence once a student is accepted into the program.
 The student is expected to follow either the accelerated or part-time program sequence for all MLA courses.
 Students may opt to complete any or all of the CIS, BIO, COM, HIT or PSY courses prior to submitting an application to the medical assistant program.